-Fall Season: Mid-August through early November.
+Fall Season: September-November.
 High School in state competitions for more information email a coach or visit: https://www.facebook.com/COhswpa

-Spring Season: February through early April.
+Spring Season: March-May.
 We will compete in both in-state and out-of-state competitions at this time.

-Summer Season: Mid-April through July.
+Summer Season: June-July.
 We will compete in in-state and out-of-state competitions in preparation for Junior Olympics at the end of July.

 Our Fall and Spring seasons will include weekend games against other teams in the area.

-Please see the calendar and TeamSnap for our current practice schedule.
+Please see the main page and TeamSnap for our current practice schedule.

-As the only water polo team serving Denver metro area, we have a variety of practice locations so that our member families hopefully have one closer practice location.
-We hold two to three weekday practices as well as practices on Saturdays and Sundays.
+As the first water polo team in the state of Colorado, we serve the Denver metro area, including east Denver and Central Park, Aurora and South Centennial.
+We aim to have a variety of practice locations so that our member families hopefully have one closer practice location.
+We hold three weekday practices as well as intersquad scrimmages on Saturdays and Sundays.
 We are a co-ed program with girls and boys practicing together and at times competing separately.

-We travel to tournaments in New Mexico (mid-September and early April) and Nevada and/or California (mid-February) and late July.
-We also have attended tournaments in Texas in the summertime.
-We also host a tournament in Colorado in the first two weeks of November.
-The cost of these trips is not included in monthly fees.
+We travel to tournaments in New Mexico, Utah, Arizona, Texas and Nevada and/or California.
+We are always looking for opportunities to gain exposure through travel competition.
+We also host the only club water polo tournament in Colorado in November on Veterans Day weekend.
+The cost of these tournaments is not included in seasonal dues.
 It is not required to travel to these tournaments.